b-knight/Understanding-Customer-Conversion-with-Snowplow-Web-Event-Tracking/README.md

 <img src="https://github.com/b-knight/Understanding-Customer-Conversion-with-Snowplow-Web-Event-Tracking/blob/master/Images/exploratory_analysis-labels.png" align="middle" width="820" height="400" />
 </div>

+The second feature of note is that in addition to our feature space being wide with over 500 features, the features themselves are fairly sparse as the histograms below make clear.
+This is to be expected.
+The Snowpow features are highly specific.
+Examples include counts of certain types of events localized within Bangladesh, or the number page views associated with a bit of on-line content that was only made briefly available.
+As a result, the majority of features are extremely sparse.

 <div align="center">
 <p align="center"><b>Summary Statistics: Means and Standard Deviations of Spare Feature Space (581 Features)</b></p>